-- (1) Cases Certified Before Determination by Court of Appeals.
-When a case is certified for review by the Supreme Court before being determined by the Court of Appeals, the times allowed the parties by Rule 13 to file their respective briefs are not thereby extended.
-If a party has filed its brief in the Court of Appeals and served copies before the case is certified, the clerk of the Court of Appeals shall forthwith transmit to the clerk of the Supreme Court the original brief and any copies already reproduced for distribution, and if filing was timely in the Court of Appeals this constitutes timely filing in the Supreme Court.
-If a party has not filed its brief in the Court of Appeals and served copies before the case is certified, the party shall file its brief in the Supreme Court and serve copies within the time allowed and in the manner provided by Rule 13 for filing and serving in the Court of Appeals. - (2)Cases Certified \mathbf{for} Review of Court of Appeals When a case is certified for review by the Determinations.
-Supreme Court of a determination made by the Court of Appeals, the appellant shall file a new brief prepared in conformity with Rule 28 in the Supreme Court and serve copies upon all other parties within thirty days after the case is docketed in the Supreme Court by entry of its order of certification.
+- When a case is certified for review by the Supreme Court before being determined by the Court of Appeals, the times allowed the parties by Rule 13 to file their respective briefs are not thereby extended.
+If a party has filed its brief in the Court of Appeals and served copies before the case is certified, the clerk of the Supreme Court the original brief and any copies already reproduced for distribution, and if filing was timely in the Court of Appeals this constitutes timely filing in the Supreme Court.
+If a party has not filed its brief in the Court of Appeals and served copies before the case is certified, the party shall file its brief in the Supreme Court and serve copies within the time allowed and in the manner provided by Rule 13 for filing and serving in the Court of Appeals. - Cases Certified for Review of Court of Appeals Determinations.
+When a case is certified for review by the Supreme Court of a determination made by the Court of Appeals, the appellant shall file a new brief prepared in conformity with Rule 28 in the Supreme Court and serve copies upon all other parties within thirty days after the case is docketed in the Supreme Court by entry of its order of certification.
 The appellee shall file a new brief in the Supreme Court and serve copies upon all other parties within thirty days after a copy of appellant's brief is served upon the appellee.
 An appellant may file and serve a reply brief as provided in Rule 28(h). - (3) Copies.
 A party need file, or the clerk of the Court of Appeals transmit, but a single copy of any brief required by this Rule 15 to be filed in the Supreme Court upon certification for discretionary review.
 The clerk of the Supreme Court will thereupon procure from the Court of Appeals or will reproduce copies for distribution as directed by the Supreme Court.
 The clerk may require a deposit by any party to cover the costs of reproducing copies of its brief.
 In civil appeals in forma pauperis a party need not pay the deposit for reproducing copies, but at the time of filing its original new brief shall also deliver to the clerk two legible copies thereof.